camel-ai/owl/community_usecase/Profile_generation/README.md

    - Click "Search" to find the scholar info and candidate URLs
    - Review and modify the candidate URLs as needed
    - Click "Generate Profile" to create the final profile
-   - Click "View Profile" to see the generated HTML
+   - **Use "Copy File Path" or "Open File Location" to access the generated HTML file**

 #### Command Line Interface